V-Squared/V-Squared.github.io/diy/compare/missing-standard.md

 ### Shorten Development Time & Risks

-Every computer manufcturer knows that development costs and risks of an All-In-One PC are significantly higher when compared to a desktop.
+Every computer manufacturer knows that development costs and risks of an All-In-One PC are significantly higher when compared to a desktop.
 V² Modular PC standards apply the exact same modular design and manufacturing methods of desktop PCs to Mini and All-In-One PCs.

 ### Reduced Inventory